 - Vitamin A: Vitamin A is a fat-soluble vitamin also known as retinal, retinol, retinoic acid, and beta-carotene.
-Revered for its anti-ageing benefits, Vitamin A can make healthy changes to a cell’s DNA, cause the dermis to thicken for firmer skin and brighten skin.
+Revered for its anti-aging benefits, Vitamin A can make healthy changes to a cell’s DNA, cause the dermis to thicken for firmer skin and brighten skin.

 - Hydroxy acids: Alpha hydroxy acids (AHAs) include glycolic, citric and lactic acid and beta hydroxy acids are used to remove dead skin cells and are effective in minimising fine lines and wrinkles.

 We recommend: Detoxifying Exfoliating Charcoal Serum (contains citric acid and glycolic acid)

 - Omega Fatty Acids: Omega 3, omega 6 and omega 9 play a role in maintaining youthful, healthy-looking skin.
 They deliver positive changes in skin hydration, scaling, and roughness.

 We recommend: 24K Gold Nourishing Oil (contains Rosehip oil which is brimming with Omega 3 and Omega 6)

 - Peptides: Peptides are a type of protein that help preserve and boost collagen levels, smooth fine lines, and minimise the appearance of pores.

 - Gentle cream cleanser: The best anti-aging skincare cleansers are gentle as skin becomes drier, thinner and more sensitive with age.
 Look for cream cleansers enriched with ingredients to plump, hydrate and soften skin.
 Gentle cleansers won’t strip your skin of natural oils.
 Cleanse in the morning and evening.

-We recommend: The Uncomplicated Cleanser Plus Anti-Ageing
+We recommend: The Uncomplicated Cleanser Plus Anti-Aging

 - Antioxidant rich serum - morning and evening: Serums deliver a higher dose of ingredients, including anti-aging antioxidants and peptides than other anti-aging face creams.
 Why?
 Their smaller molecules allow them to penetrate deeper into the layers of skin.
 Choose a serum for the morning and evening which contain combinations of different antioxidants including Vitamin A, Vitamin B3, and Vitamin C.

-We recommend: Golden Anti-Ageing Serum
+We recommend: Golden Anti-Aging Serum

 - Facial oil to moisturise: Beneficial oils for mature skin?
-Rosehip oil, avocado, jojoba, squalane, and argan are some of the best anti-ageing skincare products.
+Rosehip oil, avocado, jojoba, squalane, and argan are some of the best anti-aging skincare products.
 Facial oils are typically a single oil or an oil mixture made up of retinol and acids.
 You can replace your moisturiser with a facial oil or add a few drops of facial oil to your moisturiser and apply together.

 We recommend: 24K Gold Nourishing Oil

 - Sunscreen: The #1 step to slowing signs of aging skin is applying broad-spectrum SPF 30 sunscreen daily.
 The best anti-aging sunscreens also contain active ingredients such as vitamins C and E, sometimes A (retinoids) and B3 to nourish while protecting skin.
 Finish with a foundation that provides additional sun protection.

 We recommend: Skin Shield Natural Sunscreen SPF30 and Liquid Mineral Foundation

-We recommend: Anti-ageing Repair Gel Booster Mask
+We recommend: Anti-aging Repair Gel Booster Mask

 - Exfoliate weekly: Physical or chemical exfoliation removes dead skin cells from the outer layers which minimises the look of fine lines and photoaging.
 It also helps the skin absorb the ingredients from other products more effectively.
 Citric, glycolic acid, salicylic acid, retinoids, and fruit enzymes clear dead skin and stimulate collagen renewal.

 - Include an eye treatment: Provide the delicate skin around your eye with additional anti-aging and firming support for a fresher eye area.

-We recommend: Anti-Ageing Eye Serum
+We recommend: Anti-Aging Eye Serum